Brent Hartinger: Early life

 Hartinger was born in 1971 in Washington state and grew up in Tacoma, Washington.
-He earned a bachelor's degree from Gonzaga University in Spokane, Washington, and studied for a masters in psychology at Western Washington University.
+He earned a bachelor's degree from Gonzaga University in Spokane, Washington, and studied for a master's degree in psychology at Western Washington University.

 Career

 Hartinger is the author of fourteen novels.
 His first published book was the young adult novel Geography Club (HarperCollins, 2003).
-He subsequently published seven companion books to that novel, including The Thing I Didn’t Know I Didn’t Know (2014); Barefoot in the City of Broken Dreams (2015); The Road to Amazing (2016); and The Otto Digmore Difference (2017).
-These last four books were written for adults, and include the teen characters from his earlier YA novels, but now adults in their twenties.
+He subsequently published seven companion books to that novel, including The Thing I Didn't Know I Didn't Know (2014); Barefoot in the City of Broken Dreams (2015); The Road to Amazing (2016); and The Otto Digmore Difference (2017).
+These last four books were written for adults, and include the teen characters from his earlier YA novels as adults in their twenties.

 Hartinger's other books, all for young adults, include Grand & Humble (2006); Project Sweet Life (2008); and Three Truths and a Lie (Simon & Schuster, 2016).

 A feature film version of Hartinger's first novel, Geography Club, was released in November 2013, co-starring Scott Bakula.
-The book is now being developed as a television series.